mcci-usb/COLLECTION-cricket-ui/README.md

 To know about [Packages](https://www.techrepublic.com/article/how-to-repackage-os-x-apps-with-packages/) more

-Run the Package project file 'CricketUI-Mac' which is in `destdir/InstallerScript/`.
+Run the Package project file 'Cricket-Mac' which is in `destdir/installerScript/`.

-The App Installer 'CricketUI-Installer' show up in `destdir/AppInstaller/`.
+The App Installer 'cricket-<ver tag>-mac-installer' show up in `destdir/AppInstaller/`.

 ## Application release procedure

 <strong>On Windows:</strong>

-Create a release directory with release version `MCCI-Cricket-UI-Windows-<tag_name>`
+Create a release directory with release version `cricket-<ver tag>-windows-installer`

-Move the App Installer 'UI3141-3201-Installer' into the release directory and zip (compress) it, the name of zipped folder should be  `MCCI-Cricket-UI-Windows-<tag_name>.zip`.
+Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-windows-installer.zip`.

 The Application Installer must be digitally signed before it can be deployed.

 <strong>On Linux:</strong>

-Create a release directory with release version `MCCI-Cricket-UI-Linux-<tag_name>`.
+Create a release directory with release version `cricket-<ver tag>-linux-installer.deb`

-Copy the exe 'UI3141-3201' from `destdir/exeout/` to release directory.

-Copy the icons folder to the release directory.

-Copy the doc folder to the release directory.

-Run `tar -cvzf ./MCCI-Cricket-UI-Linux-<tag>.tgz MCCI-Cricket-UI-Linux-<tag_name>`
+Move the App Installer 'cricket-<ver tag>-windows-installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-linux-installer.deb.zip`.

+The Application Installer must be digitally signed before it can be deployed.

 <strong>On Mac:</strong>

-Create a release directory with release version `MCCI-Cricket-UI-Mac-<tag_name>`.
+Create a release directory with release version `cricket-<ver tag>-mac-installer.pkg`.

-Move the App Installer 'UI3141-3201-Installer' into the release directory and zip (compress) it, the name of zipped folder should be  `MCCI-Cricket-UI-Mac-<tag_name>.zip`.
+Move the App Installer 'UI3141-3201-Installer' into the release directory and zip (compress) it, the name of zipped folder should be  `cricket-<ver tag>-mac-installer.pkg.zip`.

 The Mac application and the Application Installer must be signed and notarized before it can be deployed.